ivangfr/spring-webflux-reactive-databases/README.md

 - ### Build Docker Images

-  - In a terminal, make sure you are in `spring-webflux-reactive-databases` root folder
+  - In a terminal, make sure you are in the `spring-webflux-reactive-databases` root folder/
-  - Run the following script to build the Docker images
+  - Run the following script to build the Docker images:
-    ```
+    ```bash
-    ./docker-build.sh
+    ./build-docker-images.sh
     ```

 - ### Environment Variables